Transaction Rules

 Rule Priority

-If multiple rules could match:
+If multiple rules could match the same transaction:

 • Order may matter for overlapping patterns